 Which ever type of system you are using, it is recommended that smoke alarms are replaced every 10 years.
 If you are using a combination smoke and carbon monoxide detector, you should replace your system every 5 years.

-If you would like to learn more about having a professionally installed fire system, please call N.A.S.
+To learn more about having a professionally installed fire system.
+Please call N.A.S.
 Security Systems at (845) 342-4400.